Probate Q&A Series

 Detailed Answer

 When a person dies without a valid will, North Carolina law requires intestate probate.
-You begin by filing a petition for administration with the Clerk of Superior Court under N.C.G.S. § 28A-15-1.
-The court reviews the petition and any bond, then appoints a personal representative under N.C.G.S. § 28A-15-3.
-The clerk issues letters testamentary or letters of administration.
+You begin by applying for letters of administration with the Clerk of Superior Court under N.C.G.S. § 28A-4-1.
+The clerk determines priority for appointment under N.C.G.S. § 28A-4-1 and issues letters of administration.

 The personal representative must inventory all assets, notify creditors, and settle valid claims.
-After that, the estate distributes property according to the statutes of descent and distribution in N.C.G.S. § 28A-2-1 through § 28A-2-12.
+After that, the estate distributes property according to the statutes of intestate succession in N.C.G.S.
+Chapter 29.

 Selling Jointly Owned Property